-The College governors approved a financial plan in July 2021 which sets objectives for the period to 2023.
-The College aims to maintain its health rating of 'Good' and report a surplus of £129k in the year to 31 July 2022.
+The College governors approved a financial plan in July 2022 which sets objectives for the period to 2024.
+The College aims to maintain its health rating of 'Good' and report a surplus of £2k in the year to 31 July 2023.

 The financial strategy of the College is to ensure that it remains sustainable and financially viable in the long term whilst meeting the objectives set out in the Strategic Plan.
 The budget and forecast has been developed with the aim of maintaining a sustainable level of financial performance, consistent with that of a Good financial health rating, whilst seeking out growth opportunities which may in themselves require investment.
-A group surplus is forecast throughout the financial plan period.
+A group surplus of £4k is forecast throughout the financial plan period, after any inter-company adjustments on consolidation with ATL.
+All surpluses are before FRS102 pension adjustments.